Gifted and Talented

 Grades 5-8

 The ALITA (Autonomous Learning in the Arts) class is an option for students in grades 5- 8 who have qualifying test scores, outstanding talent or creativity, or exceptional self-initiative for learning.
 Offered as part of the Specials rotation, this class is taught by Mr. Geltman and combines music, art, and technology with critical/metacognitive thinking and challenging brain games.
 In the second half of each year, students develop independent study projects in an area of strength, interest, and/or passion.
-The independent projects are showcased in May during a popular evening event called “Student Spotlight.”
+The independent projects are showcased during a popular event called “Student Spotlight.”

 Although our content varies from year to year, based on student preferences, these slides give a sense of our work.
 This presentation describes our ‘21-’22 work, and the ‘21-’22 archived newsletter provides a week-by-week description of class activities.